Grand Courts

 Ground level

-Beloved and contested colonial landscapes join the iconic paintings of Australian artists such as Tom Roberts, Arthur Streeton and Violet Teague, and a new acquisition by impressionist Jane Sutherland, shown alongside those by leading European moderns Claude Monet and Paul Cézanne.
+Beloved and contested colonial landscapes join the iconic paintings of Australian artists such as Tom Roberts, Arthur Streeton and Violet Teague, and a recent acquisition by impressionist Jane Sutherland, shown alongside those by leading European moderns Claude Monet and Paul Cézanne.